ESADE

-Esade (Escola Superior d'Administració i Direcció d'Empreses) is an international private educational institution based in Barcelona, Spain.
-Esade runs two schools of the university, Esade Business School and Esade Law School, as well as a language centre, the Esade Executive Language Center.
+Esade (Catalan: Escola Superior d'Administració i Direcció d'Empreses, Spanish: Escuela Superior de Administración y Dirección de Empresas) is a private educational institution based in Barcelona, Spain.
+It runs two schools of the university, Esade Business School and Esade Law School, as well as a language centre, the Esade Executive Language Center.
 The school has also formed a strategic alliance with Ramon Llull University in its undergraduate programmes in Law and Business.